Determining whether or not a birth injury was the direct result of malpractice can be extremely complex.

 This is, unfortunately, very common.
 There are plenty of cases that have been successful that have argued that physicians should’ve known that the mother and child were in danger and should have ordered a cesarean section long before they did.

 If you went through a difficult labor that physicians should have seen coming, you may also wish to speak to an attorney.
 Sometimes, you can determine beforehand that a labor is going to be extremely dangerous and that measures need to be taken to deal with that situation outside of having the mother give birth in the normal fashion.

 A good attorney may be able to win you a jury award or a settlement that could help your child pay for the medical care that they will need resulting from their condition.
-The brain damage that causes cerebral palsy is not curable.
-The symptoms, however, are treatable, but some of the most promising treatments available at present are also extremely expensive and many families will likely not be able to afford them without getting compensation from the parties responsible for their child coming to harm.
+Some of the most promising treatments available at present are also extremely expensive, and many families will likely not be able to afford them without getting compensation from the parties responsible.